rg911/Free-API-Consumer/README.md

 1. Web - The presentation layer - ASP.Net MVC web application

-2. Common - Service layer - Holds all of the service functions and data models for the application (e.g. Api consumer, Food.org.uk Api data models etc..)
+2. Common - Service layer - Holds all service functions and data models for the application.

 ## Tools Used